Kyramee/netbox-openshift/netbox/README.md

 | `deployment.hostAliases`                        | List of hosts and IPs that will be added into the pod's hosts file  | `[]`                                         |
 | `deployment.topologySpreadConstraints`          | Configure Pod Topology Spread Constraints for NetBox                | `[]`                                         |

-### Netbox HorizontalPodAutoscaler
+### NetBox HorizontalPodAutoscaler

-The following table lists the configurable parameters of Netbox HorizontalPodAutoscaler.
+The following table lists the configurable parameters of NetBox HorizontalPodAutoscaler.

 | Parameter                                       | Description                                                         | Default                                      |
 | ------------------------------------------------|---------------------------------------------------------------------|----------------------------------------------|